How Much Money Will It Take For You To Retire? Here’s A Quick Way To Calculate Your Freedom Number

 Spend $100,000 per year?
 Based on the above calculation, you will need roughly $3.33 million to retire comfortably.
 And by that we mean you should be able to maintain your exact lifestyle.
 And you’ll do this by safely withdrawing 3-4% of your retirement portfolio every year without worrying if you will run out of money.

-Of course there are other factors to consider, like costs of unplanned emergencies or healthcare.
 If you need more peace of mind and emergency buffer, you could always delay your retirement for a year or two.
 Or take on a side hustle in retirement.
 Making just an extra $1,000 per month from a side hustle could make a world of difference.